 - abrocitinib (Cibinqo)

-Genetic testing is not currently a factor in decisions around treatment for atopic dermatitis, but this may change as more targeted treatment options get approval, and dermatologists aim for more personalized therapy.
+Doctors do not currently consider genetic testing when determining treatment for atopic dermatitis.
+However, this may change as more targeted treatment options receive FDA approval and dermatologists recommend more personalized therapy.

-Doctors do not routinely carry out genetic testing for children or adults with skin conditions.
+Doctors do not routinely conduct genetic testing for children or adults with skin conditions.
 However, a better understanding of the genetics of atopic dermatitis and the possible implications for treatment may change this in the future.

-The diversity of mutations involved in atopic dermatitis does complicate personalized treatment approaches.
-Mutations in FLG are
+The diversity of mutations involved in atopic dermatitis may complicate personalized treatment approaches.
+Mutations in the FLG gene are among the

-It is likely that no single mutation causes the disease and that multiple mutations make a person increasingly susceptible to inflammation and breakdown of the skin barrier.
+It is possible that no single mutation causes the disease and that multiple mutations may make a person increasingly susceptible to inflammation and breakdown of the skin barrier.

 However, given the association between atopic dermatitis and other diseases, researchers have

-Some commercial at-home genetic testing kits check for allergies and allergic diseases such as atopic dermatitis, but it is important to remember that the
+Some commercial at-home genetic testing kits check for allergies and allergic diseases such as atopic dermatitis are available.
+However, it is important to remember that the

-As research continues, genetic testing may also one day help identify people who have an increased risk of atopic dermatitis.
+As research continues, genetic testing may help identify people who have an increased risk of atopic dermatitis.
 These individuals may benefit from proactive, intensive care to help maintain their skin health.